megh-khaire/snakeAIs/README.md

 This project is currently under active development.
 In the near future, I plan to implement the following algorithms:

 - Hamiltonian Cycle
+- Monte Carlo Tree Search
+- Genetic Algorithm
+- Neuroevolution
 - Reinforcement Learning
-- Evolutionary Algorithms
-- Genetic Algorithm combined with Deep Learning

 After implementing these algorithms the next step will be to analyze their performance and start work on the gamified informational website, as mentined above that is the ultimate goal of this project.